MDrapchaty/drap-pokedex/README.md

 # drap-pokedex

+(Note: You must have React JS installed on your computer for this file to work.)

 ##### 1. Download or Clone file
 ##### 2. Traverse to the root folder in your Terminal / CLI
 ##### 3. run: `npm start`